Bob Greene: Current books

 Greene did not return to newspaper or magazine journalism.
 He continues to write books and is a contributing writer to CNN.com.
 His 2006 book, And You Know You Should Be Glad: A True Story of Lifelong Friendship, is a personal account of the illness and death of his lifelong friend Jack Roth at age 57.
 Publishers Weekly reviewed it as follows:

 Bestselling author Greene... looks back on his youth in Bexley, Ohio (pop.
 13,000), where he and his four pals grew up together, calling themselves ABCDJ (for Allen, Bob, Chuck, Dan and Jack)...
 Greene met Jack in kindergarten, and they remained best friends for life.
 Remembering people and places they shared, the two revisit old haunts, discovering that their beloved Toddle House, where they once went for late-night chocolate pie, is now a Pizza Plus.
 Greene's repetitive, rambling free associations recall everything from his Halloween costume and old songs to ice cream parlors, state fairs and clothing fads.
 Unfortunately, the author's dusty attic of lost Americana is cluttered with clichés, nostalgia and overly sentimental yearnings.

 His next book, When We Get to Surf City: A Journey through America in Pursuit of Rock and Roll, Friendship, and Dreams, was released on May 13, 2008.
 It is a chronicle of a 15-year period when he intermittently toured with surf-rock musicians Jan and Dean, singing backup and playing guitar.

 His most recent book, Late Edition: A Love Story was released on July 7, 2009.
 In it, he wistfully chronicles his days as a copyboy and other apprentice positions at the Columbus Citizen-Journal and the Columbus Dispatch.

 Awards and honors

 In 1977, Greene won the National Headliner Award for writing the previous year's best column.

 In 1995, Greene was named Illinois Journalist of the Year.
 In the same year he was awarded the Peter Lisagor Award for Public Service Journalism for his reporting on courts failing children in need.

-Personal life

-Greene has two children with Susan Koebel Greene.